Bolivia Visa for Indians: Everything You Need to Know

 However, at the end of this long and wicked travel day, upon arrival in Bolivia at 2:00 in the morning, we were greeted with the cold of La Paz city and the warmth of its people.
 With minimum questions asked (which hotel are you staying at), the immigration officer smilingly put the entry stamps on our passports with 30 day validity.
 We were now all set to explore this beautiful country.
 Welcome to Bolivia!

-If you enjoy reading our free travel guides, tips and stories, please consider supporting our work.
-Thank you.
+If you enjoy reading our free travel guides, tips and stories, you can buy us a coffee and help us keep this website ads free.
+Thanks for supporting Paradise Catchers.

 Travel Planning Logistics